 This course will not be assessed as Semester University Examination.
 Assessment will be conducted as Internal College Exam

 Theory question paper pattern for College Examination under CBCS - 40 marks

 Question type No. of questions Marks/ question Question X marks Total marks

+(

-Short answer questions 8 5 8 x 5 40
+Short answer questions 8 out of 9 5 8 x 5 40

 Total= 40